Magical Realism Books

 Part fairy tale and part historical fiction, this is one story that is amazing for middle grade and adults alike.
 Each child has their own adventure but the end brings the three stories together in a beautiful way.

-World War II Books for Kids / Magical Realism Books / Books for 13-Year-Olds / Audiobooks for Kids / Novels About Music
+Find this book in: World War II Books for Kids / Magical Realism Books / Books for 11-Year-Olds / Audiobooks for Kids / Novels About Music

 Magical Realism in Short Stories